WenqinSHAO/pvd-dev/README.md

 The generated runable ip command binary can only be found in ./iproute/ip/

 ### Send RAs
-Once the tools are installed, we can send RAs in router namespace according to a specific configuration.
+Once the two tools are installed, we can send RAs in router namespace according to a specific configuration.
 Some example configurations are avaible in [./ra_config/](./ra_config/).
-For example, [2pvd_1normal.conf](./ra_config/2pvd_1normal.conf) defines 3 RA messages for the 3 interfaces in router namespace.
+For example, [2pvd_1normal.conf](./ra_config/2pvd_1normal.conf) defines 3 RA messages for the 3 interfaces in the _router_ namespace.
 Two RAs are of two different PvD names, PIO and RIO, the remaining RA is without PvD option.
 These configuered RA can be sent with the following command:
 ```shell